Social-Spending/socialspending/README.md

 ## Dependencies

-THe only dependency is XAMPP v8.2.4
+The only dependency is XAMPP v8.2.4

 ## Linux Setup